-Not all vehicles may be equipped with a regen request switch due to application or user specification.
+Not all vehicles may be equipped with a Regen request switch due to application or user specification.

-The procedure will take 20 to 40 minutes (depends on engine type and the amount of soot accumulated in the filter).
+The procedure will take up to 40 minutes (depends on engine type and the amount of soot accumulated in the filter).

-To initiate a parked regeneration, the following must occur:
+To initiate a parked regeneration, perform the following: